makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP42.md

 * Previous Month Actuals – The actual expenses (DAI and MKR) of the month that just ended
 * MKR Vesting Overview – A schedule of the expected MKR vesting amounts for the current team configuration, grouped by the pay-out month.
 * Transaction Amounts
     * The required DAI amount for the Operational Wallet to replenish the 3-month runway
     * Any DAI amount exceeding the 3-month runway that will be returned to the Auditors Wallet.
 The Monthly Budget Statements will be added to the MakerDAO forum.
 The originals can be found [here](https://github.com/makerdao-is/transparency-reporting).

 #### Monthly Payment Flow

 Once the Monthly Budget Statement has been delivered, the following payment flow will be executed:

 * Budget Statement Review
     * SES Accounting will review the monthly budget and check that its expenses reflect the allocated budgets in the budget MIP.
     * SES Accounting may ask the IS team to clarify or correct the budget statement.
     * In case of disagreements, the payments will be paused, and SES Accounting will escalate to the Maker Community.
-* Top up transaction
+* Top-up transaction
     * The auditors will pull the available amount from the DssVest contract.
     * Once the Auditor Wallet signers are satisfied with the monthly budget statement, a top-up transaction from the Auditor Wallet to the IS Operational Wallet will be made.
     * The top-up amount will replenish the 3-month runway based on the forecast in the monthly budget statement.
 * Return excess funds to protocol
 * After the top-up transaction has been completed, the Auditor Wallet signers will return any funds to the protocol that exceed 2x the monthly budget cap.